benswift/benswift.github.io/_posts/2024-11-07-llm-parlour-games-for-overeducated-wankers.md

 Which of these words/phrases is the most ambiguous, and why?
 ```

 The player who wrote the thing that the LLM chooses scores 1 point.
+But they're

-Then, using the same words/phrases, ask the LLM to pick a word/phrase based on
+not the winner just yet.

-these different criteria (one at a time, tallying a point for the winner each
+Using the same words/phrases (i.e. without starting a new ChatGPT session) ask
-time).
+the LLM to pick again, based on successively different criteria:

 {%- for criteria in site.data.amphibology %}